api-platform/docs/core/graphql.md

 The arguments you have defined or the default ones and their value will be in `$context['args']` of your resolvers.

-You custom queries will be available like this:
+Your custom queries will be available like this:

 ```graphql
 {